jacobmacdonnell/InteliJob/docs/BACKEND_GUIDE.md

 ## License

-This backend is part of the Job Intelligence Scanner MVP project.
+This backend is part of the InteliJob MVP project.